rust-lang/project-ffi-unwind/blogposts/inside-rust/01-announcement.md

 ## Three specific proposals

 The project group has narrowed the design space down to three specific proposals.
-Two of these introduce the new `"C unwind"` API, and one does not.
+Two of these introduce the new `"C unwind"` ABI, and one does not.

 Each proposal specifies the behavior of each type of unwind (Rust `panic!`, foreign (e.g. C++), and forced (e.g. `pthread` cancel)) when it encounters an ABI boundary under either the `panic=unwind` or `panic=abort` compile-mode.

-### 2 APIs, minimal specification
+### 2 ABIs, minimal specification

 * `"C"` ABI boundary, `panic=<any>`
   * `panic!`: program aborts